igb/emacstodon/README.md

 Ok, now you are good to go.
 Just launch or restart Emacs!

-## How to Tweet
+## How to Toot

-**TL;DR:** *M-x tweet*
+**TL;DR:** *M-x toot*

 ### Details ###
 1. Open a new buffer or file.
-2. Type or enter the Tweet content into the buffer.
+2. Type or enter the Toot content into the buffer.
-3. *M-x tweet* will then, if the buffer length is 140 characters or less, send your Tweet.
+3. *M-x toot* will then, if the buffer length is 500 characters or less, send your Toot.
-4. Look for the message *"Tweeted!"* to confirm your Tweet was successfully sent.
+4. Look for the message *"Tooted!"* to confirm your Toot was successfully sent.
 5. If an error occurred the error message will be displayed in the Message minibuffer.

 ## Questions? ##

-You can always contact me with any questions at [@igb](https://twitter.com/igb).
+You can always contact me with any questions at [@igb@mastodon.hccp.org](https://mastodon.hccp.org/igb).